John McAfee Net Worth 2021 - How Rich Was Crypto Jesus?

 Later, he was operating IBM computer systems in Missouri Pacific Railroad.
 His skills and knowledge were letting him calibrate the train schedule using computer solutions.
 It is considered that it was a decent occupation but it ended abruptly.
 McAfee was experimenting with psychedelics at that time.
 One day he came to the job high on DMT and the drug effect made him scared so much that he ran off from the office in panic and never came back.

-In 1968 McAfee moved to New York City where he got a position of a programmer at NASA's Institute for Space Studies.
+In 1968 McAfee moved to New York City where he got a position as a programmer at NASA's Institute for Space Studies.
 He spent 2 years working there and gained an impressive professional experience.
 McAfee's NASA experience directed him to a more scientific side.
-NASA engineers have no chance for a mistake and it reflected on McAfee's own way of thinking.
+NASA engineers have no chance for a mistake and it reflected in McAfee's own way of thinking.
 In that period his programming skills have improved critically and he became a real expert.

 It's not totally clear how McAfee left NASA but in 1970 he got a new job.
 He joined two outstanding computer engineers (inventors of the first digital computer ENIAC) J. Presper Eckert and John Mauchly as a part of their company UNIVAC.
 The eponymous computer system was a pioneering commercial computer system.
 That's why McAfee's skills were good enough for this company and at the same time the company was quite interesting for McAfee's further professional development.
 Eckert and Mauchly could give McAfee a lot of knowledge and experience.
 The next job was a software designer at Xerox.